Survival Analysis Fundamentals

 The defining feature of survival data is censoring.
 Subjects who did not experience the event during the observation period (e.g., patients still alive at the end of a clinical trial, or patients lost to follow-up) carry only incomplete information: "the event had not occurred by at least this time."

 Simply excluding censored observations biases the analysis toward subjects who experienced the event sooner, underestimating survival times.
 Treating censored observations as "no event" overstates survival times since the true event time is unknown.
-Survival analysis methods are designed to handle censoring properly, provided that censoring is independent of event occurrence (non-informative censoring).
-When censoring is related to the likelihood of the event — for example, when patients drop out due to worsening side effects — the KM estimator and Cox model estimates become biased.
+Survival analysis methods are designed to handle censoring properly, provided that censoring is independent of event occurrence (independent censoring).
+Under independent censoring, the censoring carries no additional information about the event (it is non-informative), so the KM estimator and Cox model estimates remain unbiased.
+When censoring is related to the likelihood of the event — for example, when patients drop out due to worsening side effects — this assumption breaks down and the estimates become biased.
 MIDAS handles right censoring only (censoring due to end of observation or loss to follow-up).
-Left censoring and interval censoring are not supported.
+Left censoring (when the event had already occurred by the start of observation but its exact time is unknown) and interval censoring (when the event time can only be placed between two observation times) are not supported.

 Why Ordinary Regression Fails